juanpallotta/GALION_Lidar_Tools/README.md

 Since the JSON filename has to follow certain rules, the template file used here follows almost the same structure, and is as it follows:

-`GALION_NET_SITENAME_TEMPLATE_free_key_word.json`
+`GALION_NETWORK_SITENAME_TEMPLATE_free_key_word.json`

 Where:
 - `GALION`: All JSON filenames for the GALION network must start with the word *GALION*.
-- `NET`: Is the network name as is named inside the GALION Network (ie: **LALINET**).
+- `NETWORK`: Is the network name as is named inside the GALION Network (ie: **LALINET**).
 - `SITENAME`: Name of the site as is named inside the GALION Network (ie: *OZONECEILAP*).
-- `TEMPLATE`: Key-word, it is mandatory the use CAPITALS.
+- `TEMPLATE`: Key-word, it is mandatory the use CAPITALS letters.
 - `free_key_word`: A free word used to describe the template.
-This is useful in case of using different sites or data statuses, so one can define different templates for different cases.
+This is useful in the case of using different sites or data statuses, so one can define different templates for different cases.

 The output JSON filename automatically generated will be created following the GALION rules: